Information For Parents

 I want the best educational experience for my son or daughter.
 Can the Smittcamp Family Honors College offer that?

-Without a doubt.
-In just 13 years, the Smittcamp Family Honors College has become one of the most prestigious honors programs in the Western United States.
+Without question.
+Since its inception in 1999, the Smittcamp Family Honors College has become one of the most prestigious honors programs in the Western United States.
 California State University, Fresno is the premier advanced learning institution in the region and offers many programs that match or exceed those offered by University of California campuses and private schools.

 Other honors colleges we’ve looked at are extremely expensive.
 What is the cost to attend Smittcamp?

-If your child is accepted to the Smittcamp Family Honors College, she or he will receive the President's Honors Scholarship comparable to in-state tuition for up to 8 semesters of undergraduate study.
-This award also includes credit for a community style room in a campus residence hall, and much more.
+If your child is accepted to the Smittcamp Family Honors College, she or he will receive the President's Honors Scholarship comparable to in-state tuition for up to eight semesters of undergraduate study.
+This award also includes credit for a community style room in a campus residence hall.
 No other honors program in California can compare.

 What is the on-campus housing like?